BetaDoggo/Cubesat-data-logging/README.md

 # Cubesat-data-logging - WIP
 This repo contains an alternative method for recording data sent from the serial monitor.
 This aproach is OS and software agnostic, all you need is python 3.9+.

+# What it does:
+1. Gets serial output from the arduino
+2. Puts it into csv format
+3. Outputs to test.csv

 # How to use:
 1. Clone the repo
 2. install the dependancies for the python script